 Camel fat, from the kind of animal the Neanderthals apparently hunted to extinction, is a whooping 63% saturated!
 Wild boar fat is about 41% saturated, exactly the same as lard from a domestic pig.
 Kidney fat-which modern man avoids but which the cave man would have eaten-is highly saturated.
 Buffalo kidney fat is 58% saturated, antelope kidney fat is 65% saturated, elk kidney fat is 62% saturated and mountain goat kidney fat is 66 % saturated.
 Caribou marrow has a preponderance of monounsaturated fat, and a small amount of polyunsaturated, but still contains more than 27% saturated fat.
 Figures for elephant tongue are unavailable but beef tongue is 45% saturated.
 Bears, which yield 48% of their kilocalories as fat, have a preponderance of monounsaturated fat, the same kind found in olives, almonds and other nuts.

-Seafood in coastal regions would also have provided fat for primitive man, particularly the valuable omega-3 fatty acids; insects, grubs and worms are a source of additional fat in all regions except the arctic.
+Seafood in coastal regions would also have provided fat for indigenous man, particularly the valuable omega-3 fatty acids; insects, grubs and worms are a source of additional fat in all regions except the arctic.

 So the high-fat proponents are the most likely winners of the great Paleolithic fat debate; but they are probably wrong in their assertions that plant foods, particularly grains, are new to the human diet.
 Remains of plant foods at Paleolithic sites include seeds, berries, roots, leaves and bulbs.
 Sunflower seeds, prickly pear seeds, amaranth seeds and limber pine seeds have been found at Rocky Mountain sites.
-Various types of nuts were consumed by primitives in the Americas and on the European continent.
+Various types of nuts were consumed by natives in the Americas and on the European continent.
 The amount of plant food in the cave man diet varied according to the climate and locality.
 Obviously plant foods were minimal in the diets of those in arctic climates, but played a large role in tropical regions.
 Nuts, of course, provided additional fat.
 The pecan, consumed in large quantities by the Indians of the Southeast, contains 85% of calories as fat.
 In tropical regions, palm nuts and coconuts provide large quantities of saturated fats.

 Present day hunter-gatherers employ special preparation methods for carbohydrate-rich foods.
 Acorns, for example, are soaked in water and lye to remove tannins; tubers are buried in the ground, pounded or cooked in hearth ashes; seeds are soaked, pounded and allowed to ferment in various ways.
 It is safe to assume that the ancient hunter-gatherers employed similar techniques to neutralize the many enzyme inhibitors, irritants and mineral blocking substances found in tubers and seeds.
-In fact, a large portion of the primitive woman’s day was spent in just such preparations-pounding, soaking, sieving, souring and putting the finishing touches on various types of root and seed foods.
+In fact, a large portion of the indigenous woman’s day was spent in just such preparations-pounding, soaking, sieving, souring and putting the finishing touches on various types of root and seed foods.
 The men, on the other hand, divided their time between dangerous hunting forays, in which physical stamina and strength was at a premium, and periods of idleness when they would work on their weapons-and gossip.

 So the comparison of the human digestive tract with that of the dog, while interesting, does not tell the whole story.
 Man can benefit from the many nutrients in plant foods as long as he takes care in their preparation.
 Primitive plant preparation methods-pounding, soaking, and fermenting-imitate the time-consuming processes that take place in the sheep’s digestive tract, beginning with his flat grinding molars and ending with the fermentative bacteria in his lower bowel.
 The Paleolithic hunter-gatherer had the good sense not only to eat the fattier portions of meat, but to prepare his plant foods correctly.
 Modern man, particularly the modern professor of nutrition, does not.